jaibhedia/brocode/packages/cli/README.md

 hi bro
   bhai ye hai a = 10;
   agar bhai (a < 25) {
-   hedi bro "a is less than 25";
+   heli bro "a is less than 25";
   } warna bhai {
-   hedi bro "a is greater than or equal to 25";
+   heli bro "a is greater than or equal to 25";
   }
 aytu bro
 ```